jhenry/merug-200902/README.markdown

 	t.timestamps
 end

+A few plugins and tools for consideration:

+* Paperclip
+* acts\_as\_commentable
+* acts\_as\_taggable\_on

 Prefab:

+* Refactoring other people's code is a great way to learn

+Several options exist in the rails community:

 * Community Engine - bills itself as a "plugin"
-* Insoshi
+* Insoshi platform
 * Ning (furniture included!)
 * Bort, etc (just the walls, please)
 * ... and many more ...

 #### Enter Insoshi

-* advantage of having a lot of the interactions laid out for you
+* Advantage: having a lot of pieces laid out for you
+	* galleries, forums, blogs, messaging, activity feeds, events
-* disadvantage: having interactions laid out for you
+* Disadvantage: having a lot of pieces laid out for you
+	* may be lots to change or retrofit to your needs

 #### Inshtalling Insoshi

 * To sphinx or not to sphinx?
+	* might depend on db you are using (don't need it for postgres)
+	* installing sphinx on OSX is a pain - need to add symlink, i.e.:
+	* sudo ln -s /usr/local/mysql/lib /usr/local/mysql/lib/mysql
+	* after, it runs pretty smoothly
+* To install without sphinx, just skip that part of the install process.
 * Yaay, I've got tests, yaaay!
+* installer script installs gems

 ### Building on top of Insoshi

 * Users and relationships already exist
+* Choose a model(s) to repurpose as needed (i.e. for custom content)
-* Blogs vs Forums - repurpose for our custom content types
+* Build new model(s) for custom content and interactions

-### Some more gems/plugins you might end up using
+### Example App - MyEventCarbon

+* Idea:  Set up an app to let attendees and promoters of local events:
+ 	* track the carbon footprint of their events
+	* organize carpools
+	* suggest bus routes and other alternatives

+* Repurpose Insoshi's nascent event model
+* Use Gmaps api for geocoding
+* AMEE for carbon calculations (ammee.com)
+* Plugins
+	* ym4r for embedding google maps
+	* rspec\_response\_enhancer - add more descriptive output to rspec
+	* Floppy-amee - for interacting with AMEE data

+* Demo:
+	* create account,
+	* register for event

+* Next steps
+	* Carpooling offering/accepting/tracking
-* acts\_as\_taggable\_on
+	* Live carbon calculations
+	* Pull events from other services
+	* Import ical files, RSS, microformats (hcal)
+	* Adding to activity feed

+* Tests appear to be generated?
-* ...
+* Odd mass-assignment solution
+* calendar date select widget is broken

 ### Moving forward

-* Join some social networks and start using them
+* Join some social networks and start using them!
-* consider this an education in user interaction and user experience
+*

 ### Sources, Resources, and paths for further exploration